Happy Together (song): Release and commercial performance

 "Happy Together" was released as a single in January 1967, backed with the Warren Zevon-penned "Like the Seasons".
 To promote the single, the band members performed in a couple of shows, including The Smothers Brothers Comedy Hour in February.
-The Turtles would be called to perform on The Ed Sullivan Show in May 14, 1967, and again, as a quintet, on November 12 (Tucker had left for personal reasons).
+The Turtles would be called to perform on The Ed Sullivan Show on May 14, 1967, and again, as a quintet, on November 12 (Tucker had left for personal reasons).
 During this time, Douglas had left the Turtles to produce the Monkees.
 His replacement was Jim Pons, formerly from the Leaves.
 With Pons, they participated in a film shot in March that consisted of "the group running, jumping, rolling and mugging in a park in Los Angeles".
 Guitarist Tucker said in an interview that the park location was possibly Griffith Park.

 According to Volman, the song slowly climbed through the charts, saying that "it took maybe three or four weeks before it even got into the Top 20".
-He credits the radio airplay for helping the song to top the charts, on March 25, overtaking The Beatles' "Penny Lane".
-It stayed at #1 for three weeks before being knocked out of the #1 position by Frank and Nancy Sinatra's duet "Somethin' Stupid".
+He credits the radio airplay for helping the song to top the charts, on March 25, overtaking the Beatles' "Penny Lane".
+It stayed at number one for three weeks before being knocked out of the number-one position by Frank and Nancy Sinatra's duet "Somethin' Stupid".
 In total, the record stayed on the Billboard Hot 100 charts for 15 weeks.
 "Happy Together" was the breakthrough hit for the Turtles in Britain, where it peaked at number 12.
 The single, mainly distributed by London Recordings on other countries, became a Top 10 hit in Australia, Canada, Malaysia, Mexico, New Zealand, Singapore, and Spain.

-An album of the same name was released in April 1967.
-The song was performed on other shows as well, both as a sextet or a quintet.
-"Happy Together" sold one million copies, and was certified Gold by the RIAA on May 4.
+The associated album Happy Together was released in April 1967.
+Gary Bonner and Alan Gordon also wrote the next three singles for the Turtles, including the top 10 "She'd Rather Be with Me".
+The "Happy Together" single sold three million copies, and was certified 3× platinum by the Recording Industry Association of America (RIAA) on February 7, 2024.